 \section{Introduction}

 Hypothesis testing is one of statistics' most important contributions to the scientific method.
 Testing helps advance diverse lines of inquiry, from evaluating the efficacy of experimental drugs to assessing the validity of psychological theories.
-Researchers working on these problems often characterize their questions as competing statements about the center $\mu$ of one or more distributions.
+Researchers working on these problems often characterize their questions as competing statements about a centre $\mu$ of one or more distributions.
 In the simplest one-sample setting, these statements take the form

 where $\mathcal{M}_0$ and $\mathcal{M}_1$ are a partition of the support $\mathcal{M}$ of $\mu$.
-There are myriads of classical tests for one- and two-sample hypotheses of center.
+There are myriads of classical tests for one- and two-sample hypotheses of centre.
 When $\mu$ is the mean, the most well-known of these is the $t$ test \parencite{Student1908}, and its extension to independent samples from populations with differing variances \parencite{Welch1947}.
 When $\mu$ is the median, the sign test \parencite{Fisher1925} is available, as is the median test for independent samples \parencite{Mood1950}.
 The signed-rank test, or rank-sum test for independent samples, are also tests of medians under certain assumptions \parencite{Wilcoxon1945,Mann1947}.

-The possibility to test different centers such as the mean and median raises the question of what qualifies as a ``center.''
-We posit that a center of a random variable $X$ should satisfy at least two criteria: (1) a reflection of $X$ about the center should preserve the center, and (2) a shift in $X$ by a constant should move the center by that same constant.
-This definition is purposefully broad to accommodate the many notions of center used throughout statistics.
+The possibility to test different centres such as the mean and median raises the question of what qualifies as a centre.
+We posit that a centre of a random variable $X$ should satisfy at least two criteria: (1) a reflection of $X$ about the centre should preserve the centre, and (2) a shift in $X$ by a constant should move the centre by that same constant.
+This definition is purposefully broad to accommodate the many notions of centre used throughout statistics.
 The mean and median trivially satisfy these criteria, as do other popular notions such as the mode, trimmed mean, and Winsorized mean.
-Quantiles other than the median, and by extension order statistics such as the minimum and maximum, are not centers under these criteria as they are not preserved by reflection in general.
-Still, the fact that there are many possibilities for center can complicate hypothesis testing in science.
+Quantiles other than the median, and by extension order statistics such as the minimum and maximum, are not centres under these criteria as they are not preserved by reflection in general.
+Still, the fact that there are many possibilities for centre can complicate hypothesis testing in science.